dinodinz/habigotchi-backend-portfolio/README.md

 ## Habigotchi Backend

-Backend server created for a Habit tracking mobile app, this database is hosting categories,pets,users and habits in a relational table hosted on supabase and render.
+Backend server created for a Habit tracking mobile app, this database is hosting categories,pets,users and habits using a relational table setup hosted on supabase and render.

 ## Minimum required versions: